daveyarwood/blog.djy.io/src/_drafts/conjuring-clojure-in-vim-2020-edition.md

 * `<localleader>emF` to re-eval the form at mark `F`

+To tie it all together, here's a little demo of Conjure's refresh and "eval at mark" features:

 <center>
 <img src="{{ site.url }}/assets/2020-09-21-conjure-eval-at-mark.gif"
      title="Using Conjure's 'eval at mark' feature"